 In a nutshell it is a system that a person uses to learn.

-Learning doesn’t happen by gathering resources together – it happens by discovering new ideas, blending knowledge together, implementing these new ideas (where possible) and observing and moving forward with what you have learned.
+Learning doesn’t happen by gathering resources together – it happens by discovering new ideas, blending information together, implementing these new ideas (where possible) and observing and moving forward with what you have learned.

 It took me nearly 5 years to settle on this system and each month I tweak it.
 I explore new tools and I experiment to see how I can improve it.
 I’d be really interested in hearing about your personal knowledge management system – let me know what you do.

-I have four distinct activities to own personal system:
+I have four distinct activities to my own system:

-- Crunch – turn information into action to create knowledge.
-Assimilate this knowledge into my very behaviours
+3. Crunch – turn information into action to create knowledge.

-- Contribute – co-learn through something, or simply contribute something that may help others.
+4. Contribute – contribute something that may help others.

 At the start of any personal knowledge management journey is the first step; gather and capture information.
 You must feed your brain to gain knowledge.